lordfeck/rsru/docs/HOWTO.md

 # RSRU in brief

-RSRU, or _Really Small Really Useful_, is a static website builder written in Perl.
+RSRU, or _Really Small, Really Useful_, is a static website builder written in Perl.
 It currently specialises in building "catalogue" style websites, so it is ideal for building a website dedicated to collections.

 Sample templates are included for building a link catalogue or a software catalogue.
 These may be adapted to fit your needs.